Pink! Women’s Muay Thai Shorts

 There is a surprisingly huge selection of Muay Thai shorts that would suit the Nak Muay Yings out there.
 Here are some of the prettiest, coolest and craziest options available:

 This lesser-known Thai brand has a good selection of good quality pink and female-themed shorts.
-My personal favorite is definitely the Powerpuff Girls design.
-The Powerpuff Girls must be the earliest representation of feminism in cartoons.
-They taught that girls can be tough and sweet at the same time.
-Powerpuff!
+My personal favorite is definitely the Powerpuff Girls design although it doesn’t seem to be available on Amazon during time of updating this article.

 This popular Muay Thai brand needs no introduction.
 Top King Muay Thai gear is renowned for its quality and aesthetics.
 While their shorts designs are mostly male-oriented, there are some striking pink shorts that deserves a spot on the list.
 Absolute head-turning material.